 Sustainability the Focus at Green Medicine Conference

 Saving the world may have seemed an outlandish goal for a two-day conference in a mid-sized Wisconsin city.
-But keynote speaker Dr. Karl-Henrik Robèrt and his explanation of "The Natural Step," a science-based framework to help organizations, individuals and communities move toward sustainability, this ambitious project was revealed as realistic.
+But keynote speaker Dr. Karl-Henrik Robèrt and his explanation of "The Natural Step," a science-based framework to help organizations, individuals and communities move toward sustainability, revealed this ambitious project to be realistic.

 Dr. Robèrt, a cancer physician who headed a university hospital department in Stockholm, Sweden, has said the epiphany that gave birth to The Natural Step came from studying cancer cells.